-To claim the 10 points for maintenance, you will need to show that you (or your parents) have held the required funds for a 28-day period ending no more than one month before the date of your application.
+To claim the 10 points for maintenance you will need to show or, if you qualify for different documentary requirements, declare that you (or your parents) have held the required funds for a 28-day period ending no more than one month before the date of your application.

 You must have enough money to pay your course fees for the first year of your course, or the entire course if it is less than one year long.
 Your Confirmation of Acceptance for Studies (CAS) will state the fees that you will be required to pay.
 The Home Office's UK visas and immigration (UKVI) team will use the details in your CAS to confirm how much money you have already paid to the University and how much of your fees you still need to pay.
 If you have not paid your full first year fee you will need to show you hold this money in your account.

 Your accommodation and living costs are called maintenance.
 You must have a fixed amount of money to cover your maintenance.
 London Met is located in inner London which means that you are required to hold £1,265 for each month of your course for the first nine months, or £1,265 for each month if your course lasts less than nine months.
 This means that, if you will be studying at London Met on a course that lasts one month only, the minimum amount that you will need is £1,265.
 If you will be studying on a course lasting nine months or more, the minimum amount that you will need is £11,385.

 Please note that you will also have to pay the Immigration Health Surcharge (IHS) of £300 per year for students studying a course lasting six months or longer.
 This will entitle you to use the National Health Service at no extra cost during your stay in the UK.
 It will be refunded only where an application for leave to enter or remain is refused.
 The IHS is automatically calculated and paid for as part of the online Tier 4 application.
 Further information about the NHS Surcharge can be found on the Home Office website.

 When preparing your finances it is important you observe the following advice: